CapTechMobile/BlogFest2019-AppleWatch/Captech Blog/post.md

     @State var playing = false

-This boolean is a <a href="https://developer.apple.com/documentation/swiftui/binding">bound property</a> that will be used to update our UI when the audio player state changes.
+This boolean is a <a href="https://developer.apple.com/documentation/swiftui/binding" target="_new">bound property</a> that will be used to update our UI when the audio player state changes.

 Next, replace the `body` variable with this: